 5 Pin, then sew all 4 side vertical seams.
 Turn and press seams.

-And finally in place!
+And here it is in place!
 What do you think?

-I hope you try this project!
-If you do, please share a picture on Instagram and tag me! @bebraveandbloom
+Let me know if you try this project!
+Share a picture on Instagram and tag me. #bebraveandbloominspired

 Happy Spring sewing everyone!